Creating a Parallel Node

 Editing a Parallel Node

 Editing a parallel node is a little different than what you’re accustomed to in Eko Studio.
-You’re still editing the style and appearance of the node elements, but when it comes to buttons’ actions instead of controlling the connections between the node and its children you’re now editing the switching between the different channels.
+You’re still editing the style and appearance of the node elements, but when it comes to buttons’ actions, instead of controlling the connections between the node and its children, you’re editing the switching between different channels.

-You can either set the button to switch to a specific channel in the parallel node, or choose a next/previous button.
-Note that the button will appear throughout the parallel node.
+You can either set the button to switch to a specific channel in the parallel node or choose a next/previous button.
+Note that the button will appear throughout the entire parallel node.

 Connecting the Parallel Node to the Tree

-Child nodes – each channel can have one child node only.
+Child nodes – each parallel channel can have one child node only.

 To connect a channel to a node, draw a connection between the channel node ‘+’ button and its child.
 Because only one default connection can exist, there is no choice button and the connection happens in auto-selection.

-Note that if a channel isn’t connected to a child node or looped back it will lead to the end screen.
+Note that if a channel isn’t connected to a child node (or looped back to the beginning of the node) it will lead to the end screen.